A path to precision cosmology: synergy between four promising late-universe cosmological probes

 In Fig.~\ref{fig:wCDM}, we show the $1\sigma$ and $2\sigma$ posterior distribution contours for the $w$CDM model.
-We can see that the four probes still show different parameter degeneracy orientations and thus the combination of them could break the parameter degeneracies.
+We can see that the four probes have different parameter dependencies and thus the combination of them could break the degeneracies.
 Concretely, the joint data provide $\sigma(w)=0.020$, which is 35\% better than the result of $\sigma(w)=0.031$ obtained by the CMB+BAO+SN data \citep{Aghanim:2018eyx}.
 Moreover, the constraint precision of $\Omega_{\rm m}$ and $H_0$ is still better than 1\%.
 Note that CMB+BAO+SN is the combination of early and late-universe observations, and here we use only the combination of late-universe probes.

 In Fig.~\ref{fig:CPL}, we show the constraints on $w_0w_a$CDM in the $w_0$--$w_a$ plane that we are most interested in.
 It can be seen that the performance of 21\,cm\,IM in constraining the parameterized dynamical dark energy model is far inferior to that in constraining the $\Lambda$CDM and $w$CDM models.
 This is because the surveys in the dark energy-dominated era of the universe help to better constrain the dynamical dark energy model, while HIRAX is designed to mainly cover the matter-dominated era of the universe ($0.8<z<2.5$) \citep{Wu:2021vfz}.
-However, 21\,cm\,IM has a different parameter degeneracy orientation from the other three probes.
+However, 21\,cm\,IM has a different $w_0$--$w_a$ degeneracy orientation from the other three probes.
 The joint constraint provides $\sigma(w_0)=0.066$ and $\sigma(w_a)=0.25$, which are 18\% and 14\% better than the constraint results of $\sigma(w_0)=0.080$ and $\sigma(w_a)=0.29$ achieved by the CMB+BAO+SN data, respectively \citep{Aghanim:2018eyx}.